Skip to content

 Let’s delve into the Hebrew text more expansively:

-On that day the L-rd shall protect the inhabitants of Jerusalem, and the weakest of them shall be, on that day, like David.
-And the house of David shall be like angels, like the angel of the L-rd before them.
+8 In that day shall the L-RD defend the inhabitants of Jerusalem; and he that stumbleth among them at that day shall be as David; and the house of David shall be as a godlike being, as the angel of the L-RD before them.

-And I will pour out upon the house of David and upon the inhabitants of Jerusalem a spirit of grace and supplications.
-And they shall look to me because of those who have been thrust through [with swords], and they shall mourn over it as one mourns over an only son and shall be in bitterness, therefore, as one is embittered over a firstborn son.
+10 And I will pour upon the house of David, and upon the inhabitants of Jerusalem, the spirit of grace and of supplication; and they shall look unto Me because they have thrust him through; and they shall mourn for him, as one mourneth for his only son, and shall be in bitterness for him, as one that is in bitterness for his first-born.

 The pivotal question arises: about which day is this being spoken?
 If we read the opening verses of this chapter, it becomes clear that it will be at the End of Days when Jerusalem becomes the focal point of conflicts and struggles between nations and Israel.
 The city will be a stumbling block for all who attempt to attack her.
 The entire chapter underscores that God will protect His city and ensure salvation from her enemies.